sergiovaneg/sergiovaneg.github.io/_posts/2025-03-03-fractal-art.md

 ## <a id="concurrent"></a>Brute-Force 2: Concurrent Boogaloo

 First, I wanted to see how much of an improvement I could get out of *Goroutines*.
 It doesn't matter what your stance is on Go or how verbose its error-handling is, one thing no one can deny is how ridiculously easy it is to refactor embarrasingly-parallel code and make it concurrent.
-For example, the `grow` method calls the `transform` function separately for each subsector of the grid; and since the next-generation grid is pre-allocated, making it concurrent requires little to no effort:
+For example, the `grow` method calls the `transform` function separately for each subregion of the grid; and since the next-generation grid is pre-allocated, making it concurrent requires little to no effort:

 ```go
 func (r naiveRuleset) growParallel(f naiveFractal) naiveFractal {